Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 What to Know:

-Delta Aquariids = fainter but consistent (15–20 meteors/hour)
+Delta Aquariids = Fainter but consistent (15–20 meteors/hour).

 When and Where to View:

-After midnight, especially post‑new moon (July 24–30)
+After midnight, especially post-new moon (July 24–30).

-Waterfalls Park (Newland) — wide viewing angles
+Waterfalls Park (Newland) — Offers wide viewing angles.

 The Lunar X and V — Moon Illusion Magic